Table of Contents

 SAIL_COMBINE_CODECS is OFF

-SAIL doesn't preload codecs in the initialization routine (sail_init()
+SAIL does not preload codecs in the initialization routine (sail_init()).
+It loads them on demand.

-However, you can preload them explicitly with sail_init_with_flags(SAIL_FLAG_PRELOAD_CODECS)
+However, you can preload them explicitly with sail_init_with_flags(SAIL_FLAG_PRELOAD_CODECS).

 SAIL_COMBINE_CODECS is ON

-All codecs get loaded on application startup.
+All codecs are loaded on application startup.

 How does SAIL look for codecs?

-Codecs path search algorithm (first found path wins):
+Codec path search algorithm (first found path wins):

 Conan recipe on any platform